Title of Art: Repentant Magdalene and Eight Stories of her Life

 Date of Photograph: January 8, 2023

 This altarpiece depicting the life of Mary Magdalene is believed to be the earliest painted narrative cycle of her life.
 The central image of Mary shows her with long flowing hair covering her body to her feet.
-Her left hand holds a scroll that reads in Latin, “Do not despair those of you who are accustomed to sin, and in keeping with my example, return yourselves to God.”
+Mary Magdelene's left hand holds a scroll that reads in Latin, “Do not despair those of you who are accustomed to sin, and in keeping with my example, return yourselves to God.”

 On either side of the central figure are a series of eight images.
 The images depict stories from the Bible and Golden Legend and are intended to be read from left to right and top to bottom.